canonical/sphinx-docs-starter-pack/docs/content/migrate-from-pre-extension.rst

 Update to the last pre-extension version
 ----------------------------------------

 To ensure a smooth migration, update your documentation project to use the last pre-extension version of the Sphinx Documentation Starter Pack.
-This update ensures that your project is using the latest features and configurations available, minimizing the changes required during the migration.
+This update ensures that your project is using the latest features and configurations available, minimising the changes required during the migration.

 You can find the release tag and branch for this version in the following links: